Brinda777/careshare-admin/README.md

-# Getting Started with Create React App
+# 🌐 **CareShareNepal Admin Panel**

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is the **Admin Panel** for the **CareShareNepal** platform.
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The admin panel provides essential tools and features to manage and oversee disaster relief coordination efforts in Nepal.

+---

 ## Available Scripts